uwsampa/grappa/README.md

 Global allocator calls.
 For best results, probably should be called from in `user_main` only.

-* `Grappa_malloc()`, `Grappa_typed_malloc()`: allocate global memory, will be allocated in a round-robin fashion across all nodes in the system.
+* `Grappa::global_alloc<T>()`: allocates global memory, will be allocated in a round-robin fashion across all nodes in the system.
-* `Grappa_free()`: free global memory allocated with the given global base address.
+* `Grappa::global_free()`: free global memory allocated with the given global base address.

 #### Locale shared memory
 Memory can be allocated out of the heap of memory on a Locale in the cluster.
 Any memory that will be accessed by a message must be in locale shared memory in order to enable delivery of messages within a locale.
 Workers' stacks are implicitly in this locale shared memory.
 Functions to explicitly allocate and free from this shared heap:
 * `Grappa::locale_alloc<T>(n)`
 * `Grappa::locale_free(T*)`

-### Communication
+### Communication & Synchronization
+* Delegate operations are essentially remote procedure calls.
+They can be blocking (must block if they return a value), or asynchronous.
+If asynchronous, they will have a synchronization object associated with them (typically a `GlobalCompletionEvent`) which can later be blocked on to ensure completion.
+  * `Grappa::delegate::call(Core, lambda)`: the most basic unit of blocking delegate.
+Takes a destination Core and a lambda.
+The lambda will be executed atomically at the indicated core, and *must not attempt to block or yield*.
+  * `Grappa::delegate::call_async<Sync>(Core, lambda)`: generic non-blocking delegate.
+Has a template parameter specifying the GlobalCompletionEvent it synchronizes with.
+  * Many useful helpers exist to do simple delegate operations, such as `read`, `write`, `increment_async`, `write_async`, `fetch_and_add`, etc. Check them out in the Doxygen docs.
+* Synchronization: see Doxygen.
+* Caches: for manually buffering data locally.
+See "Caches" module in Doxygen.
+* Collectives: primitive reduction support is available.
 * `Grappa::message(Core c, F func)`: The most basic communication primitive we have.
 This sends an active message to a particular node to execute, using the Aggregator to make larger messages.
-This means that it could take a significant amount of time for a message to come back, and they will come back in an arbitrary order.
+This means that it could take a significant amount of time for a message to come back, and they will come back in an arbitrary order. **Messages should almost never need to be sent explicitly.
+It is almost always better to use a *delegate***.
-* Delegate operations are useful for reading and writing global memory, as well as doing arbitrary remote procedure calls.
-See "Delegates" module in Doxygen for these.
-* Caches: useful for buffering data locally.
-See "Caches" module in Doxygen.
-* Synchronization: see Doxygen.
-* Loops: Instead of spawning tasks directly, it's almost always better to use a parallel loop of some sort.
-See Doxygen for details.

 ## Example programs
-Some suggestions for places to find examples of how to use these features:
+Some suggestions for places to find *fairly up-to-date* examples of how to use these features:

 - `system/New_loop_tests.cpp`
 - `system/New_delegate_tests.cpp`
 - `system/CompletionEvent_tests.cpp`
 - `system/Collective_tests.cpp`
-- `system/Cache_tests.cpp`
-- `applications/graph500/grappa/{bfs,bfs_local}.cpp`
+- `applications/graph500/grappa/{main_new,bfs_local_adj,cc_new}.cpp`
 - `applications/NPB/GRAPPA/IS/intsort.cpp`
 - `applications/suite/grappa/{centrality.cpp,main.cpp}`
 - `applications/pagerank/pagerank.cpp`